Christmas and New Year Cruises

-- Traditionally, Christmas Markets originate in Europe but now pop up all over the world and provide celebratory atmosphere to enjoy promo shopping.
-Many holiday shoppers prefer to order gifts online to avoid crowds, but the unique shopping in Europe during the holiday season is an unique experience.
+- Traditionally, Christmas Markets originate in Europe but now pop up all over the world and provide a celebratory atmosphere to enjoy promo shopping.
+Many holiday shoppers prefer to order gifts online to avoid crowds, but shopping in Europe during the winter holidays is a unique experience.

 Europe's winter is as energizing as it is cold.
-Town squares are lit up and themed with decorations.
-Not so many European river cruise companies operate voyages during winter.
-In Europe, riverboats navigate on the largest tributaries of Danube, Rhine and Rhone during spring, summer and fall.
-However, only several ships of largest companies (like Avalon Waterways, AMAwaterways and Viking) offer Xmas themed voyages - and until January 1.
-The largest European Christmas Markets are open typically between November 25th through December 24th.
-Know that Christmas Market cruises are extremely popular, so they usually sell out well in advance.
+Town squares are lit up and decorated.
+Not so many European companies operate river voyages during winter.
+In Europe, boats navigate on the largest tributaries of Danube, Rhine and Rhone during spring, summer and fall.
+However, only several boats of major companies (like Avalon, AMA, Viking) offer Xmas-themed voyages - and until January 1st.

 - Best for: Originally.
 You won't find mulled wine and bratwurst here - over 300 stalls sell nativity scenes, craft and instruments.